Cell Ranger ATAC2.1 (latest), printed on 04/01/2023

 $ cd /home/jdoe/runs/sample345/outs $ head -2 analysis/lsa/15_components/projection.csv Barcode,PC-1,PC-2,PC-3,PC-4,PC-5,PC-6,PC-7,PC-8,PC-9,PC-10,PC-11,PC-12,PC-13,PC-14,PC-15 AAATGAGCAATCAGGG-1,-2.0256188855237585,-20.464971914743963,2.4066208658862194,-0.9789882112497361,-0.09345960806751374,-8.483300343102174,-5.672765504454421,18.312955842984056,5.6927438340737195,-3.0378744705134992,0.3959335790734238,-4.93326991505897,9.485264727952154,0.2107363858043646,0.948135821430962

-This also produces a components matrix which indicates how much each peak contributed to each component.
+A components matrix is produced which indicates how much each peak contributed to each component.

 $ head -2 analysis/lsa/15_components/components.csv PC,chr1:9695143-9697582,chr1:9698212-9701041,...
 1,-0.5482991923678618,-0.6374211593177428,...

-This also produces the proportion of total variance explained by each component.
+The fourth file records the proportion of total variance explained by each principal component.
 When choosing the number of components that are significant, it is useful to look at the plot of variance explained as a function of component rank - when the numbers start to flatten out, subsequent components are unlikely to represent meaningful variation in the data.

 $ head -5 analysis/lsa/15_components/variance.csv PC,Proportion.Variance.Explained 1,0.8452609977911579 2,0.032765042936590785 3,0.026127180307558735 4,0.01667142686188944